The Comedy Store: History

 The Comedy Store was opened in April 1972 by comedians Sammy Shore (1927–2019), and Rudy De Luca.
 The building was formerly the home of Club Seville (1935), later, Ciro's (1940–1957), a popular Hollywood nightclub owned by William Wilkerson, and later Ciro's Le Disc, a rock and roll venue, where the Byrds were discovered in 1964.

 When the venue reopened as The Comedy Store in 1972, it included a 99-seat theatre.
-As a result of a divorce settlement, Sammy Shore's ex-wife Mitzi Shore began operating the club in 1973, and she was able to buy the building in 1976.
-She immediately renovated and expanded the club to include a 450-seat main room.
+As a result of a divorce settlement, Sammy Shore's ex-wife Mitzi Shore began operating the club in 1973, and was able to buy the building in 1976.
+She immediately renovated and expanded the club to include a 450-seat main room, and was later aided in running the club by "Princess Cory" Comeaux-Soto, who married club comedian Freddy Soto.

 In 1974, The Comedy Store hosted the wedding reception of newlyweds Liza Minnelli and Jack Haley, Jr. The Comedy Club signage was covered, for the evening, by signs reading "Ciro's", denoting the venue's prior identity.
 The event was attended by many dozens of Hollywood glitterati, including Elizabeth Taylor, Sammy Davis Jr., Cher, Bob Fosse, Johnny Carson, Goldie Hawn, Cesar Romero, Priscilla Presley and other stars, past and present.